 I could think of worse players to sign, but I hope we pass on Hisanori Takahashi.
 I believe we’d be best to sign somebody who’s already played in the MLB and knows the batters.
 I don’t see the Orioles signing Takahashi for that very reason.

-Topics: Hisanori Takahashi
+Tags: Hisanori Takahashi